-For software solution providers, Mr. Boyne has created and led demand creation and sales acceleration programs, acting as an adviser on business-value consultative selling and providing on-site deal support when requested.
+For software solution providers, John Boyne has created and led demand creation and sales acceleration programs, acting as an adviser on business-value consultative selling and providing on-site deal support when requested.

 Mr. Boyne holds an M.A. in 17th Century and Restoration Literature (with a minor in Latin) and a B.S. in Education from Southern Illinois University in Edwardsville, IL.
 He studied organization design and development at Washington University in Saint Louis and earned a German Proficiency Degree from the Defense Language Institute at the Presidio of Monterey, CA. In addition, he completed a Logistics Management Program at Michigan State University and 200-plus hours of professional training in participative management, self-managing teams, project management, change management, and organizational development throughout his career.

 return to top

 Lonnie Childs - Senior Vice President, High Tech Supply Chain Management